Game Dynamics and Equilibrium Computation in the Population Protocol Model: Introduction

+Our results highlight interesting tradeoffs in the multi-agent computation of an $\eps$-approximate DE in this setting: for increasing $k$, meaning larger generosity parameter spaces $\calG$ and larger local state requirements for each $\gtft$ agent, the time (number of total interactions) to converge to the stationary distribution of the $k$-IGT dynamics grows linearly with $k$, but it results in a better equilibrium approximation factor $\eps$ decaying at a rate of $1/k$.
+In general, these are the first such results that quantify the convergence properties (both in mixing time, and in equilibrium approximation) of game dynamics in multi-agent settings with random pairwise interactions.

-Intuitively, this shows that after roughly $O(k n \log n)$ total interactions (for $\beta \neq 1/2$), the $k$-IGT dynamics induces a non-trivial distribution over $\gtft$ strategies, with interesting dependencies on $\beta$ and $k$: for $\beta$ decreasing and $k$ increasing, we expect the average generosity parameter to be increasingly concentrated toward $\hg$, the maximum possible setting.
-We obtain this result by reducing the evolution of the $k$-IGT dynamics to a family of \textit{high-dimensional, weighted Ehrenfest random walks}, which generalize the classic two-dimensional Ehrenfest urn process~\cite{ehrenfest1907zwei}.
+The main technical tool to achieve these results is to relate the evolution of the $k$-IGT dynamics to a new family of \textit{high-dimensional, weighted Ehrenfest random walks}, which generalize the classic two-dimensional Ehrenfest urn process~\cite{ehrenfest1907zwei}.
 The stationary and mixing results we prove for these new Ehrenfest processes may be of independent interest.

-In addition, we characterize the optimality of the $k$-IGT dynamics in the following \textit{mean-field} regime: we consider the expected payoff of a $\gtft$ node playing against a randomly chosen opponent from the $(\alpha, \beta)$ population, and assuming that all $\gtft$ nodes play using an \textit{average} parameter $g$.
-Then for the average generosity parameter value $\wg_k$ under the stationary distribution of the $k$-IGT dynamics, and for the class of \textit{donation game} payoff matrices, we show the following optimality gap:

-This again highlights an interesting tradeoff between the size of the $\gtft$ parameter space $k$, and on the optimality of the average generosity under the stationary distribution of the dynamics.
-The formal statement in Theorem~\ref{thm:mean-field-error} more precisely characterizes the constraint on $\beta/(1-\alpha-\beta)$ needed for the convergence to hold, and an interesting open question is to determine whether there exists a family of dynamics that converges to optimal under all regimes of this ratio.
+Our results also leave open the more general question of designing dynamics for other classes of games, and to quantify their resulting convergence properties to approximate distributional equilibria.

+\paragraph{Structure of Paper} The remainder of the paper is structured as follows: in Section~\ref{sec:intro:related}, we discuss several lines of related work in more detail.
+In Section~\ref{sec:tech-overview}, we introduce some additional preliminaries and provide a technical overview of our families of dynamics and convergence results.
+The proofs of most results are deferred to the appendix.

-\subsection{Related work}
+\subsection{Related Work}